eacooper400/Rio/README.md

 blat -t=dna -q=dna $ref1 $ref2  Rio_Btx_v3.1.1_Blat.psl
 ```
 Step 3: Use the R code in `mummerParse.R` (which in turn relies on the functions in `pan_transcriptome_fxns.R` to perform local alignments of genes within the Mummer blocks identified in the nucmer output from Step 1.
 Alignments are created using a Needleman-Wunsch algorithm, with scores calculated from the Blat .psl file created in Step 2.

+Step 4: Run [Assemblytics](assemblytics.com) web analysis tool to process the delta file from nucmer.
+Then run `parseAssemblytics.R` to combine info with the Mummer blocks, and to determine if there are actually colinear gene alignments with regions called as SVs by Assemblytics.

+_Note that some further error checking may be needed (i.e. done by hand) for particularly difficult/repetitive regions._